mclintprojects/blog/src/tutorials/creating_a_custom_rails_generator.md

 - Any public methods in your generator class will automatically be called in the order they were defined.
 If you don't want a method to be called, mark it as private.
 - Methods defined in your generator class will be available for use in your template.

-Here's what your generator class should look like in the end.
+Here's what your generator class should look like in the end:

 ```ruby
 # lib/generators/gqlspec/gqlspec_generator.rb